dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/product-docs-summer-rn.md

 sidebar_position: 09
 ---

-Hello from dbt's Product Documentation team (the stewards of the docs.getdbt.com site): @mirnawong1, @matthewshaver, @nghi-ly, and @runleonarun!
+Hello from dbt's Product Documentation team (the stewards of the docs.getdbt.com site): @mirnawong1, @matthewshaver, @nghi-ly, and @runleonarun.

-We'd like to recognize all of the docs and support from our partner team, Developer Experience: @jasnonaz @gwenwindflower @dbeatty10 @dataders @joellabes @Jstein77 @dave-connors-3!

 What a busy summer!
 We merged 256 PRs between July 1st and August 31.

+We'd like to recognize all of the docs and support from our partner team, Developer Experience: @jasnonaz @gwenwindflower @dbeatty10 @dataders @joellabes @Jstein77 @dave-connors-3!

 We’d like to thank the 22 community members who contributed to the [dbt Product docs](https://docs.getdbt.com) for the 1st time :pray:

 * Based on YOUR feedback, we made the following changes:
 	- Added a [permissions table](/docs/cloud/manage-access/enterprise-permissions) for Enterprise accounts